SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/README.md

 At the final step, a shader takes Facemesh and Iris model outputs, calculates blendshape values based on key points and smooths the results.

 ## Problems
-- Baked vertices not in tangent space, will look kinda weird on skinned mesh renderers.
-(TODO)
 - No face detection, meaning the user must have their face within the center of the input camera.
 - SVD (singular value decomposition) not accurate, there isn't any SVD libraries written for HLSL.
 The only one I found was UnitySVDComputeShader and it only solves 3x3 matrices, meaning I can only use 3 points from Facemesh to solve the rotation.
 - Slow implementation, it's only fast cause it's made for mobile devices.